 An extremely competent and intelligent woman I worked with was describing where her children were allowed to play —which was essentially within her eyesight.
 I was actually quite startled to learn that, and I could make no sense of why, so I asked.
 She seemed just as startled by my need to ask.

 To live in fear of every bad thing that might happen is to not live at all.
-And we have to stop and truly reassess how likely some of our fears are.
-Because the media feeds off fears, and the agencies that protect kids remind us of our fears as a part of their campaigns and fundraisers—there’s a lot of people that have fear as a part of their employment.
-We can’t mistake that for kids being in actual danger.
+So we have to stop and truly reassess how likely some of our fears are.
+Because the media makes its living off of fomenting fears.
+And the agencies that protect kids remind us of our fears as a part of their campaigns and fundraisers.
+There’s a lot of people that impart fear for a living.
+But we can’t mistake those efforts for kids being in actual danger.

-Do we avoid going to movies or out to play because you’re afraid of lightning?
-Then why is everyone hiding their kids away like every second neighbour is dangerous when it’s far more likely that your neighbour would risk themselves to rescue your child?
+Do we avoid going to movies or out to play because we’re afraid of lightning?
+Then why is everyone hiding their kids away like every second neighbour is dangerous when it’s far more likely that our neighbours would risk themselves to rescue our children?

-The world is an amazing super fantabulous place and you can hike through the jungles and get bit by a spider and you can be unnerved by natives or frightened by a snake.
-You can climb a mountain and parachute down.
-You can swim with large schools of mammals and fish.
-You can watch bears fish for salmon.
+The world is an amazing super-fantabulous place.
+We can hike through the jungles and get bit by a spider and we can be unnerved by natives or frightened by a snake.
+We can climb a mountain and parachute down.
+We can swim in large schools of mammals and fish.
+We can watch bears fish for salmon.